edi3on/ip-infinity/README.md

 Reputation

 - I deployed a contract on four different chains scale, story, rootstock, and polygon, and minted one token on each
-- along with royalties, we also have reputation points, so whenever an NFT is interacted with, their reputation can be increased by the use of these tokens
+- along with royalties, we also have reputation points, so whenever an NFT is interacted with, the owners reputation can be increased by the use of these tokens
-- they work on all four chains
+- It can be used on any L2 chain, and in this case I used, Polygon, Story, Skale, and Rootstock.

 Disputes

 - where being made, ran into errors, and ran out of time
 - plan to integrate in the future

-Kaan script

-My main focus was to integrate all the sponsors, which included Story, Polygon, Skale, and Sootstock, into the project.

- For Story, I utilized their SDK to:

-1. Register IPAs (Intellectual Property assets) for all NFTs used in the game.
-2. allow users to choose which IPAs they want to list for commercial use and modify their licenses.
-3. Integrate the royalty module, allowing users to view or claim their revenue.

-In addition, I developed a reputation system that can be adapted to any L2 chain.
-In this case, I used Polygon, Skale, Story, and RootStock.

 ###